-The following table describes the typographic changes that are used in this book.
+The following table describes the typographic changes that are used in this guide.

-TABLE P-2 Typographic Conventions
+TABLE P-3 Typographic Conventions

 Typeface or Symbol Meaning Example

 AaBbCc123 The names of commands, files, and directories, and onscreen computer output Edit your . login file.

 Use ls -a to list all files.

 machine_name% you have mail.

 AaBbCc123 What you type, contrasted with onscreen computer output machine_name% su

 Password:

 aabbcc123 Placeholder: replace with a real name or value The command to remove a file is rm filename.

-AaBbCc123 Book titles, new terms, and terms to be Read Chapter 6 in the User's Guide .

-emphasized Perform a patch analysis.

-Do not save the file.

-[Note that some emphasized items appear bold online.]